JA Job Shadow®

 - It's turnkey; JA provides the materials and training and will help arrange all JA Job Shadow days in advance

-- Average time for each session is 45 minutes and includes a site visit experience of at least three hours
+- Average time for each session is 45 minutes and includes a site visit of at least three hours

 - Materials are downloadable and include detailed session plans for the site-coordinator, students, and teacher